 Estrogen and progesterone are two main sex hormones that control the menstrual cycle.

-Here’s what you need to know about these hormones, how they impact your cycle, and why having optimal levels of these hormones at every phase of your cycle matters.
+So, what do estrogen and progesterone do in the menstrual cycle?
+Here’s what you need to know about the role of progesterone and estrogen in menstrual cycle, and why having optimal levels of these hormones at every phase of your cycle matters.

-Here's what you need to know about estrogen and progesterone!
+Here's what you need to know about estrogen and progesterone during cycle!

 What is estrogen?